sysco-middleware/workshop-grpc/docs/03-defining-payload/README.md

 Also notice that we have `option` field to define java package.
 There are other such options available which you can reference [here](https://developers.google.com/protocol-buffers/docs/proto3#options).

 ### Defining Service
-Lets define the service and the methods our api supports
+Lets define the service and the methods our api supports.
+At the end of the **invoice.proto** file, add the below content.
 ```
 service InvoiceService {
     rpc Create (CreateRequest) returns (Invoice);